Itential-Pre-Builts/AWS-EC2-REST/documentation/Detach and Delete Internet Gateways by VPC - AWS - EC2 - REST.md

 ### External Dependencies

-This version of **Detach and Delete Internet Gateways by VPC - AWS - EC2 - REST** has been tested with:
+This version of **Detach and Delete Internet Gateways by VPC - AWS** has been tested with:

 <table>
   <thead>